MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-macos.md

 - Be sure the [Apple MDM push certificate](../enrollment/apple-mdm-push-certificate-get.md) is added to Intune, and is active.
 This certificate is required to enroll macOS devices.
 For more information, go to [Get an Apple MDM push certificate](../enrollment/apple-mdm-push-certificate-get.md).
 - There isn't a Company Portal app for macOS devices in the Apple App Store, or through VPP.
 Users must [manually download and run the Company Portal app installer package](https://go.microsoft.com/fwlink/?linkid=853070).
 They sign in with their organization account (`user@contoso.com`), and then step through the enrollment.
 Once they enroll, they must approve the enrollment profile.

-  When they approve, the device is added to your organization Azure AD.
+  When they approve, the device is added to your organization Microsoft Entra ID.
 Then, it's available to Intune to receive your policies and profiles.

   Be sure to communicate this information with your users.